 This comprises business assumed with large and medium-sized insurance companies domiciled in Germany.
-The business covers a wide range of lines of business written.
-In 2023, TRE benefited from positive reserve development on run-off treaties.
+The business covers a wide range of property and casualty lines of business written.
+The 2024 result was significantly affected by the Floods Rhada, riots in New Caledonia, various fire losses and negative reserve development on accepted non proportional casualty reinsurance.